cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workers.rst

 =======

 Workers can be used to run background processes.
-Workers provide the ability to write data processing logic that doesn't fit into the other paradigms such as flows and MapReduce or real-time and batch.
+Workers provide the ability to write data processing logic that doesn't fit into the other paradigms such as flows and MapReduce or real time and batch.

 You can add workers to your application by calling the ``addWorker`` method in the application's ``configure`` method::